gitrust/scpinfo/README.md

 # Description

-A python command line tool to read an ECG SCP file and print structure information
+A python command line tool to read an ECG SCP (https://en.wikipedia.org/wiki/SCP-ECG) file and print structure information about ECG traces and metadata

 # SCP Support